JJJJJJack/go-template-docx/README.md

   - conditional statements
   - array indexing
   - nested structures/arrays
+  - supports adding your own custom template functions
 - supports images (png|jpg)
+  - the `image` template function places an image in the docx file
+  - the `replaceImage` template function replaces an existing image in the docx file, useful to keep the image size, position, style and other properties
 - supports embedded charts templating:
   - the `toNumberCell` template function sets the chart cell a readable number to make a graphically evaluable chart
 - supports tables templating
+- supports shapes
+  - the `shapeBgFillColor` template function changes the shape background fill color (first you need to set a fill color to the shape in the docx template)
+- supports preserving text formatting (color, bold, italic, font size, etc...) when replacing text

 # Template functions list